Birational morphisms and Poisson moduli spaces: Poisson moduli spaces

 We first need to know that the theorem applies to invertible sheaves.

 \begin{prop} The natural restriction map

 is an injective map of group schemes, and the natural Poisson structure is trivial on $\Pic(X)\subset \Spl_X$. \end{prop}

-\begin{proof} It follows from the previous classification that either $X$ is rational, or $C_\alpha$ has a component isomorphic to (and which we identify with) $C$, the base of the (birational) ruling of $X$.
-If $X$ is rational, then $\Pic^0(X)=1$, and there is nothing to prove, while if $C_\alpha$ has a component isomorphic to $C$, then the composition
+\begin{proof} It follows from the previous classification that either $X$ is rational, or there is a splitting of the induced map from $C_\alpha$ to the base $C$ of the ruling.
+If $X$ is rational, then $\Pic^0(X)=1$, and there is nothing to prove, while if $C_\alpha\to C$ splits, then the composition

 agrees with the natural isomorphism.

 Taking derivatives gives an injection

 implying that